This post is part of the Denver ADU Course. The course explores the ADU building process in Denver.

 - Read the blog post.

-Now that you've completed the process of getting your ADU approved, permitted, financed, and built its time to put together a plan to start earning your return on the investment.
+Now that you’ve completed the process of getting your ADU approved, permitted, financed, and built its time to put together a plan to start earning your return on the investment.
 There are several different manners in which you can utilize your ADU for income and flexibility.
 Like any traditional rental property, those which have additional amenities over the competition can command higher rents.
 In Denver, if you are able to provide a dedicated parking spot or garage space you could expect around an additional $100 per month.
 This could be even higher in neighborhoods where parking is difficult to come by.
 Yard space, even if it is limited has proved to be very valuable in Denver as well.
 Dedicated yard space has the ability to increase rents up to $150, depending on size and landscape, to the monthly rent.
-There are many pet owners who want some the conveniences of a home while having apartment-style living and they are willing to pay for it.
+There are many pet owners who want the conveniences of a home while having apartment-style living, and they are willing to pay for it.
 When you are putting together your use plan for your ADU there are 3 main directions to consider.